Gemini 8

 Gemini 8 (officially Gemini VIII) was the sixth crewed spaceflight in NASA's Gemini program.
 It was launched on March 16, 1966, and was the 14th crewed American flight and the 22nd crewed spaceflight overall.
 (Note: This count includes two X-15 flights higher than the Kármán Line at 100 km.)
-The mission conducted the first docking of two spacecraft in orbit, but also suffered the first critical in-space system failure of a U.S. spacecraft.
+The mission conducted the first U.S. docking of two spacecraft in orbit, but also suffered the first critical in-space system failure of a U.S. spacecraft.
 Astronauts Neil Armstrong and David Scott temporarily lost attitude control of their craft during the docking procedure, which threatened their lives and resulted in an immediate abort of the mission.
 The crew returned to Earth safely.

 Background

 Command pilot Neil Armstrong resigned his commission in the U.S. Naval Reserve in 1960, and was selected as a crew member for Gemini 8 in September 1965.
 His flight marked the second time a U.S. civilian flew into space (after Joe Walker on X-15 Flight 90), (Note: The Soviet Union launched the first civilian, Valentina Tereshkova (also the first woman), into space aboard Vostok 6 on June 16, 1963.) and the first time a U.S. civilian flew into orbit.